Why Data Security and Privacy Matters?

 One of the most significant innovations of this legislation is the Data Protection Officer, a person whose entire purpose is to keep an eye on the security and privacy practices within the company and impose high-security standards throughout the organization.

 The other significant innovation of GDPR is fines and penalties for violating the compliance guidelines.
 For example, non-compliance with GDPR, in some cases, may result in a €20 million or 4% of global turnover, fine, which is no laughing matter.

-Whether we want it or not, we live under a constant threat of data breaches.
-Every week there is a news piece about some big company having a security issue that resulted in a massive amount of user's personal data being exposed and sold on the black market.
+Whether we want it or not, we live under the constant threat of data breaches.
+Every week there is a news piece about some big company having a security issue that resulted in a massive amount of user’s personal data being exposed and sold on the black market.
 Reputations are blemished, trust is nil, and money lost.

 It is essential to understand the reason why these things are allowed to happen and realize how much is at stake when it comes to personal data and other sensitive information.

 Want to receive reading suggestions once a month?Subscribe to our newsletters